zgramming/coding-test-inter-opera/README.md

      ```bash
      git push origin main
      ```
-   - Then, go to your forked repository on GitHub and create a **Pull Request** against the original repository.
+   - Then, go to your forked repository on GitHub and Provide a link to your forked repository and emailing it to us
    - Provide a clear description of what you’ve implemented or any notable design choices.

-5. **Alternative Submission**
-   - If you prefer not to make a PR, you can simply provide a link to your forked repository.

 ---